Bulgarian Historical Archive

-The Bulgarian Historical Archive (BHA) with its adjoining “Portraits and Photos” Collection is part of the Manuscript – Documental and Literary Heritage Division in the St. St. Cyril and Methodius National Library.
+The Bulgarian Historical Archive (BHA), with its Portraits and Photographs collection is part of the special departments of the Handwritten Documentary and Literary Heritage Department of the “St. St. Cyril and Methodius” National Library.

-The “Portraits and Photos” Collection consists of over 80 000 photo documents, which illustrate not only separate stages of Bulgarian history development but follow the development of photographic art in Europe and on the Balkans.
+The Portraits and Photographs Collection contains over 80,000 photo documents capturing not only the individual stages in the development of Bulgarian history, but also representing the improvement of photographic art in Europe and the Balkans.

-Recently the private archive collections of distinguished representatives of the Bulgarian political emigration after World War II (1941-1945) come to the BHA as donations.
-They cast light on the activity of the emigrant organizations in Europe, the USA and Canada: “The Bulgarian Free Centre”, “Bulgarian jurists in exile”, “The Bulgarian Emigrant Society in France”, “The Bulgarian Emigrant Society in Spain”, etc.
+In recent years the BHA received as a donation the personal archives of prominent representatives of the Bulgarian political emigration after the Second World War (1941-1945).
+These documents highlight the activities of the emigrant organisations in Europe, the United States and Canada such as “Bulgarian Free Center”, “Bulgarian jurists in exile”, “Bulgarian Emigrant Society in France”, “Bulgarian Emigrant Society in Spain”.

 Catalogues, inventories, publications